 Who is at Fault When a Car and a Bicycle Collide?

-In most cases, the driver is likely to cause the most damage when there’s an accident between an auto and bicycle because an automobile is much bigger and more powerful than a bicycle.
+In most cases, the driver is likely to cause the most damage when there’s an accident between an auto and a bicycle because an automobile is much bigger and more powerful than a bicycle.
 However, this does not necessarily mean that the driver is automatically at fault.
 An investigation will need to take place to determine who caused the crash—whether it was a distracted driver who hit a cyclist from behind or a cyclist who failed to signal correctly and ran into a car.
 Both drivers and cyclists need to be mindful of traffic laws and watch out for each other when they’re on the road.

 If you are a cyclist who has been involved in an accident with a driver who was negligent in Georgia, contact a professional legal team who will help you fight for the compensation you deserve.
 Call the Fry Law Firm today at 404-969-1284 for more information on setting up a consultation for your potential personal injury case.